 - Our starting gravity was 1.061

 It's a great beer.
-Dark and bitter and chocolaty.
+Dark, bitter, and chocolaty.
 Also a bit fruity.
 Perhaps a bit too fruity and not hoppy enough from an aroma standpoint.
 As mentioned above, if we do this beer again we'll increase the amount of aroma hops and lower fermentation temp a bit.
 That said, it's a great beer.

 "This goes down pretty easy, it doesn't taste like it's 7%."